odysseyofpigs/logger/README.md

 The program allows you to create a new log under your user profile and store it within a personal [user]_log.db file within the generated 'logs' directory.
 The program will read up to a set buffer size and append it to the database file under the specified username, date, and time.
-The program currently does not support log export functionality and can only be read from within the program.
+The program can write out user log entries to a readable and movable text file generated within the logs directory.

 # Dependencies